cludwell/spokeswheel/DEVLOG.md

 🔲 Backend Routes
 --✅User CRUD and forms C✅R✅U✅D✅
---🔲Booking CRUD and forms C✅R✅U✅D🔲
+--✅Booking CRUD and forms C✅R✅U✅D✅
 --🔲Conference CRUD and forms => would be for the admin, not a high priority

 ✅ Copy and paste Next/Auth functionality